 While a desk may seem like just a desk, it’s actually somewhere you’re spending a large portion of your time.
 How you sit and support your spine during the time at your desk makes a big difference in your overall spinal health.
 If you’ve found yourself complaining of a sore back or stiff neck after a long day’s work, ask yourself, “Is it me or my desk?”
-If it’s the latter, use these five tips to build a better workspace that supports your spine from the bottom up:
+If it’s the latter, use these five tips to build a better spine-supporting workspace:

 1. Perfect Your Posture